 Slice of Life If I dismiss the ordinary — waiting for the special, the extreme, the extraordinary to happen — I may just miss my life.–Dani Shapiro in Still Writing: The Perils and Pleasures of a Creative Life (2013, 123) In February 2008, Stacey was reading one of her student’s writer’s notebooks and came across a piece of writing about his sister’s lost necklace.
 Christian wrote an entire entry about the outrage he felt when his mother made the family drop everything to search for his sister’s lost necklace in their apartment.
 Thirty minutes after they lifted up couch cushions and checked under all of the beds, her necklace turned up on her neck!
-That experience gave Stacey an idea: she could use “slice of life” stories to inspire her fourth graders who weren’t writing in their writer’s notebooks with the same gusto as Christian.
-The individual challenge began on Two Writing Teachers in 2008 and has grown each year.
-FAQ’S for the Tuesday Slice of Life Story Challenge How do I start?
-Start a blog.
-1.
+There was something about his entry, this little snippet of Christian’s life.